snimu/blog/contents/mot-scaling/article.md

 | noop    | noop     |      1024 |    1024 |     1024 | 454.5M     |          300.95 |      5.46 |      5.66 |     0.19 |     0.66 |
 | concat  | noop     |      1024 |     256 |       48 | 417M       |          296.07 |      4.21 |      4.82 |     0.06 |     0.80 |

+Clearly, the MoT achieves significantly better results than the token-baseline, and does so with fewer parameters and a lower per-step time, in two ways:

+1. The mean loss over the last 10% of training is significantly lower in both fineweb and finemath.
+This is an obvious advantage
+2. The standard variation in the validation losses is much lower for the MoT than for the baseline.
+This indicates to me that the MoT is less prone to overfitting: a high standard deviation shows that that loss goes up and down rapidly.
+My main explanation for this effect is that the training data contains a bunch of sequences that are very similar to the validation data in one step, and the baseline overfits to that, decreasing the validation loss; then in the next batch, the sequences between the two are much more dissimilar, and the validation loss increases again.
+The MoT on the other hand shows much lower variation between the two scenarios, because it genralizes better.
+Note that I haven't explicitly tested this theory.

 ## Future work

 It's of course of interest to scale the models further and see how it goes, but my budget is limited so I want to focus on developing the technique itself further.
 I have two specific things in mind: finetuning existing, token-based models, and cheap decoding of multiple bytes at the output.
+Additionally, I think that testing higher `bpt` would be worthwhile, as would comparing to a more modern tokenizer such as Qwen's.

+### Finetuning token-based models with MoT

+See [original MoT post](https://x.com/jd_pressman/status/1856866399920295955?s=46)

+### Sampling trajectories from multi-byte predictions

+### Comparing to a more modern tokenizer

+The great advantage that the MoT seems to have over the baseline in math performance is likely in large part an effect of the GPT-2 tokenizer, which tokenizes numbers in groups of up to three digits per token, which is algorithmically disadvantageous.
+More modern tokenizers like the one by Qwen often keep every single digit as its own token, which likely negates that MoT advantage.
+However, all the other advantages of the MoT that I've listed above should still apply (and I have collected them in [this tweet](https://x.com/omouamoua/status/1921906477154840749), if you're interested).

+If time- and money-related constraints allow for it, I will test this out.

 ### Longer byte sequences

 Pulling bytes at input -> longer sequences will only give more context (though in the first few bytes, there will still be plenty of padding, now more than ever).

 Pulling bytes at output -> multi-byte / multi-token prediction -> would be intereting to take this further (and at some point, reducing the loss weights for the far-out bytes is an option, too)

-### Finetuning token-based models with MoT

-See [original MoT post](https://x.com/jd_pressman/status/1856866399920295955?s=46)

-### Sampling trajectories from multi-byte predictions